MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/dependencies/github.md

+---
-# Install from GitHub
+title: Install from GitHub

-How to install a gem from GitHub URL rather than RubyGems.
+description: How to install a gem from GitHub URL rather than RubyGems.
+---

 Based on [How to install gems from git repositories](https://bundler.io/guides/git.html) doc.